The headline facts

 If you’re thinking of using your pension to purchase a second home then the main risk is losing some or all of your pension and the income it would provide.
 Of course, you may be confident that other sources of income could more than make up for this loss.

-On the other hand, if you’re thinking of buying a property as an investment then there are a number of things to consider including the potential for its value to fall and the various taxes, fees and charges that need to be paid.
+On the other hand, if you’re thinking of buying a property as an investment then there are a number of things to consider, including the potential for its value to fall and the payment of various taxes, fees and charges.
 Also, the government has recently made changes that could make investing in property less attractive.

 To begin with, let’s take a look at what it could cost you to get started as a property investor.